jeffknupp/blog/in_progress/new_post.md

 conditions, deadlocks, starvation, and all the other attendant issues of multi-threaded code.

+<a id="coro"></a>
+## Coroutines, Asynchronous I/O, and Cooperative Multitasking

+There's another way to implement a producer/consumer in Python, however.
-If we implement `produce` and `consume` as coroutines, however, we avoid the pains of multithreading. `produce` simply gets some data and yields to `consume`. `consume` processes the data and yields control back to `produce`, waiting until more data is available.
+Dave Beazly has [an excellent set of slides and examples](http://www.dabeaz.com/coroutines/) on using coroutines to do (among other things) `cooperative multitasking`.
+If we implement `produce` and `consume` as coroutines, however, we avoid the pains of multithreading. `produce` yields data to `consume` each time it is called. `consume` simply yields until data is available, processes it, then resumes waiting for data by yielding.

+The scheduler takes care of managing the interaction between `produce` and `consume`, but in a very generic way.
+It knows how to dispatch `coroutines` and queue up `coroutines` to be run.
+It knows nothing about what the tasks are actually doing (producing and consuming in this case). **This is a powerful idea.** If we could write one "perfect" scheduler, we could perform cooperative multitasking without needing to change our programming paradigms.

 Two interesting things to note here.
 Only one coroutine is executing at any time, so data sharing issues dissapear.
 Also, the execution pattern